patrickl2901/loopstudios-landing-page/README.md

-# Huddle Landing Page - frontendmentor.io
+# Loopstudios Landing Page - frontendmentor.io

 <h2>Users Should be Able to:</h2>